hashicorp/vault-guides/operations/local-replication/README.md

 # Local replication
 Vault is a lightweight binary that runs as a single process.
 This allows multiple Vault processes to easily run on a single machine, which is useful for testing/validation of Vault capabilities, as well as for development purposes.
-In this example, we will run several Vault processes to validate Vault replication capabilities and operations.
+In this example, we will run three Vault processes to validate Vault replication capabilities and operations.

+The first Vault will be the primary, both for performance and for DR replications.
+The second Vault will be the secondary for performance, while the third will be the secondary for DR.

+More information on performance and DR replication can be found HERE

 Note: Requires Vault Enterprise binary in your local OS flavor.
 Instructions assume bash and common shell operations.